cnpem/ssc-cdi/README.md

 ## Description

 **ssc-cdi** is a package by the Sirius Scientific Computing group.
 It currently performs:

 	- Ptychography

-	- Ptycho-tomography pre-processing
+	- Ptycho-tomography pre-processing (sorting, cropping, unwrapping, phase-ramp removal)

-High-level level functionality is written in Python, whereas some of the low-level algorithm are be accelerated by C or CUDA codes.
+High-level level functionality is written in Python, whereas some of the low-level algorithms are be accelerated with CUDA.

 ## Installation